Projects per year

 A/Prof Jasper is a specialist in 20th-century European and American architecture.
 He approaches architecture as a conceptual and material enquiry and his international research achievements rest on a large portfolio of work that investigates three strands in architecture practice and theory.
 The first strand engages in the critical analysis and re-interpretation of modernist architectural discourses with a particular emphasis on the second half of the 20th century.
 The second focuses on theories of architecture composition at multiple scales and temporal settings: from individual buildings, to group form, to precinct and city scales.
 The third strand concerns the conceptualisation and delivery of complex architectural and urban scale projects.
 This research performance is expanded by contributions to the discovery and dissemination of new knowledge through his teaching in international and national settings and through academic and professional engagement activities.
 International and national refereed publications, grants, conference presentations, and committee work in peak bodies with national policy impact demarcate these contributions and ensure their impact.

 Jasper’s teaching practice has been delivered in a body of work distinctive for its intellectual rigor, scholarly depth, and discipline impact.
-In the period 2012-18 his teaching has been delivered through advanced architecture studios, major project urban-scale studios; advanced seminars in architecture formal analysis and composition.
+In the period 2012-2019 his teaching has been delivered through advanced architecture studios, major project urban-scale studios; advanced seminars in architecture formal analysis and composition.
 He has also led and taught in the professional practice and elective studies streams.
 A/Prof Jasper’s teaching develops translational knowledge across three domains: form generation, architecture knowledge, and complex urban-scale design.
-In the period 2017-2018 his teaching received an averaged overall satisfaction with unit quality InterFace Student Experience Questionnaire score of 94.4%, well above the 78.5% UC average.

 Starting in 2011, he has led the internationalization of the UC architecture program, initiating and securing funding for a series of postgraduate overseas research studios based in Beijing (2011, 2012), Venice (2014), and Tokyo (2015-).
-The Tokyo-based postgraduate unit celebrated its fourth consecutive year in 2018 and is now an established and distinguishing part of the curriculum.
-He was Master of Architecture Course Convenor from December 2015 through September 2018 and in that capacity led the course in the implementation of a revised curriculum in 2016 and over the national accreditation reporting period of Semester 2 2016 through Semester 1 2018.
+The Tokyo-based postgraduate unit celebrated its fifth consecutive year in 2019 and is now an established and distinguishing part of the curriculum.
+He has been Master of Architecture Course Convenor from December 2015 and in that capacity led the course in the implementation of a revised curriculum from 2016 and over the national accreditation reporting period of Semester 2 2016 through Semester 1 2018.
 In the October 2018 national visiting panel review the University of Canberra’s Master of Architecture course received the best accreditation outcomes in the program’s history, receiving the maximum five-year accreditation with only modest (non structural) action items to address.
-He currently leads the undergraduate and postgraduate architecture courses in the newly created role of Discipline Lead Architecture.
+He led the undergraduate architecture courses as Acting Discipline Lead in the first half of 2019 and has been named as Discipline Lead for the undergraduate course starting in 2020.

 Member, Accreditation Management Committee, Architects Accreditation Council of Australia1 Nov 2018 → …